NYPL/ami-preservation/ami_scripts/README.md

 * Replace characters in specified columns.
 *  Apply format fixes to map specific values to target values.
 *  Apply custom cleanup steps for specific data types or conditions.
+4. If the --vendor flag is not specified:
+* Remove 'Filename (reference)' and 'MMS Collection ID' columns if present.
+* Set 'asset.fileRole' to 'pm'.
-4. Add any additional information to the dataset (e.g., work order ID).
+5. Add any additional information to the dataset (e.g., work order ID).
-5. Save the cleaned and transformed dataset as a new output data file (Excel) in the specified directory or the original file's directory.
+6. Save the cleaned and transformed dataset as a new output data file (Excel) in the specified directory or the original file's directory.
+If the --vendor flag is specified, it will use the default pandas Excel writer and skip index saving.

 ### copy_to_s3.py